 A person with a disability is defined by Section 504 of Rehabilitation Act of 1973 and by the Americans with Disabilities Act of 1990 (ADA) and as a person who has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such impairment.

 The Johns Hopkins University School of Medicine graduate programs actively recruit students with disabilities.
-Prospective graduate students with a disability who may need accommodations are urged to contact Catherine Will in the Office of Graduate Student Affairs to discuss how the university could provide reasonable and necessary accommodations.
+Prospective graduate students with a disability who may need accommodations are urged to contact Catherine Will in the Office of Graduate Biomedical Education to discuss how the university could provide reasonable and necessary accommodations.

 Read a full description of the range of services available through the Johns Hopkins University Office of Institutional Equity.

 The Johns Hopkins University does not discriminate on the basis of race, color, gender, religion, age, sexual orientation, national or ethnic origin, disability, marital status or veteran status in any program or activity administered by the university, or with regard to admission or employment.